 An employer can make an enterprise agreement with its employees that provides terms dealing with shutdowns that differ from the relevant modern award.
 Alternatively, employers may seek to vary an existing enterprise agreement to ensure that it contains shutdown provisions that meet the requirements of their organisation.
 This could include, for example, a clause that allows an employer to direct employees to take a period of unpaid leave, or a clause that provides for accrued rostered days off to be used during a shutdown period.

 The feasibility and merit of seeking to either make or vary an enterprise agreement to deal with shutdown arrangements will depend upon an employer’s individual circumstances.
-Ai Group Workplace Lawyers can organisations with advice and assistance in relation to such matters.
+Ai Group Workplace Lawyers can provide organisations with advice and assistance in relation to such matters.

 Make provision for shutdowns in the contract of employment